xtanaa001/Xiaoqi-Homepage/content/_index.md

 ---
 ## Research Interests

-My research interests center around the interplay between algorithms, incentives, and learning in [**networking and energy systems**](/research/#research_overview).
+My research centers around the interplay between algorithms, incentives, and learning in [**networking and energy systems**](/research/#research_overview).
 More specifically, my research focuses both on developing analytical techniques in online algorithms, algorithmic game theory, and machine learning, and applying these techniques in application domains such as cloud computing, network economics, and smart grid.